-Nevertheless the risk of so-called home going terrorism is treated very seriously.
-But instead of confiscating passports and threatening them with prison – measures recently brought to Denmark that are similar to suggested laws in the UK – Allan and his team are trying a different approach.
-They offer therapy and guidance, while reaching out to the parents in the community.
-They do this both preemptively and after the young men have returned to their communities.
+They do however pose a security threat, and the risk of so-called home going terrorism is treated very seriously.
+Though instead of confiscating passports and threatening them with prison, Allan and his team are trying a different approach, offering therapy and guidance while reaching out to the parents in the community.
+They do this preemptively, as well as after the young men have returned to their communities.
 The idea being to reintegrate the young men into Danish society.

 We gave Allan a call to hear more about their operation.